Deciding to Apply

 • all dining, including breakfasts, lunches, dinners, snacks/coffee breaks, and occasional group dining excursions organized by the EMBA Program

 All accommodations and meals are covered for the duration of extended on-campus residencies.
-In addition, international and/or domestic travel required for the ExecMAP consulting project course is covered by sponsoring organizations and/or the EMBA Program.
+In addition, international and/or domestic travel required for the ExecMAP project course is covered by sponsoring organizations and/or the EMBA Program.

 Tuition and fees do not cover monthly travel expenses.
 EMBA students are required to pay for all transportation to and from Ann Arbor and/or Los Angeles.
 Hotel accommodations are included the night before a residency and, for students traveling outside the region, the night after the residency concludes (depending on distance traveled).